vyos/vyos-documentation/docs/configuration/service/dns.rst

    When a ``custom`` DynDNS provider is used the `<server>` where update requests are being sent to must be specified.

+.. cfgcmd:: set service dns dynamic interface <interface> service <service>
+   zone <zone>

+   Set the DNS zone to update.
+This is only available with CloudFlare.

 Example:
 ^^^^^^^^